50054-cdpa/notes/syntax_analysis.md

 This algorithm is easy to understand but it has some flaws.

-1. It does not terminate in when the grammar contains left recursion.
+1. It does not terminate when the grammar contains left recursion.
 2. It involves some trial-and-error (back-tracking), hence it is not efficient

 ### Ambiguous Grammar

-A grammar is said to be *ambiguous* if parsing it with an input produces two different parse trees.
+A grammar is said to be *ambiguous* if parsing it with an input can produce two different parse trees.

 Consider the following